Brennan Dickenson

-Brennan Peter Dickenson (born 26 February 1993) is an English professional footballer who plays as a midfielder for club Queen of the South.
+Brennan Peter Dickenson (born 26 February 1993) is an English professional footballer who plays as a midfielder for club Workington.

 Dickenson's career began at Southampton before moving on to Conference South side Dorchester Town.
 He earned a move to Championship side Brighton & Hove Albion in 2012.
 He failed to break into the Brighton first team, instead heading out on loan to Chesterfield, AFC Wimbledon and Northampton Town.
 He was released in 2014, joining League One side Gillingham.
 He joined Colchester United after two seasons with the Kent club.
 With Colchester, he won the club's Player of the Year award in his first season.
 After three seasons with Colchester, he had spells with Milton Keynes Dons and Exeter City before moving to Carlisle United in 2020.
 He spent three seasons in total with Carlisle before signing with Oldham Athletic in 2023.
 Dickenson signed on loan with Hartlepool United in 2024.